Though the idea behind ilmspired is to make Islamic Education fun and interesting for children, it is primarily an educational website.

 Choose one or two games from the relevant level and encourage your child to play multiple times over a week, speed up their response times and build up Ajr reward points.
 Check understanding through the relevant multiple choice test.

-The games have a built-in element of assessment but where applicable, they can test their knowledge through a mini assessment which can be found in the Tests section
+The games have a built-in element of assessment but where applicable, they can test their knowledge through a mini assessment which can be found in the Tests and Rewards section

 .
 The scores will let you know whether they have mastered the learning objective.
 There is a traffic light system in addition to the score.